-During the licensing process according to the Environmental Code, Ringhals AB was obliged to present their plan for implementation of Best Available Techniques (BAT) for the reduction of releases from the facility before as well as after the planned power uprates (X).
+During the licensing process according to the Code, Ringhals AB was obliged to present their plan for implementation of Best Available Technique, BAT for the reduction of releases from the facility before as well as after the planned power up-rates.
 The plan was discussed with the competent authorities and also reviewed several times during the licensing process.
-The SSI demanded that the measures proposed by Ringhals should lead to substantial reduction in the releases of radionuclides in Becquerel (Bq) to water as well as to air.
+The SSI demanded that the measures proposed by Ringhals should lead to substantial reduction in the releases of radionuclides in Becquerel to water as well as to air.
 However the main focus should be on more long-lived radionuclides.
-The measures should follow the time schedule for the power uprates and the actions should be implemented simultaneously with or before each stepwise power uprate.
-An increase in power should not lead to an increase of the releases.
-However SSI agreed that it could be accepted that the main focus should be on the total reduction of radioactive nuclides in Bq from the whole site.
+The measures should follow the

-2 Power uprated from 960/915 MW in January 2007
+&lt;sup>1 Power up-rated from 960/915 MW in January 2007

-3 Power uprated from 960/915 MW in January 2007
+&lt;sup>2 Power up-rated from 960/915 MW in January 2007